 This guide is designed for system administrators and people who are familiar with installing, managing, and troubleshooting servers on a network.
-It assumes that you're knowledgeable about using operating systems such as Microsoft Windows 95 and NT, using web browsers such as Microsoft Internet Explorer and Netscape Communicator, and installing software and hardware in PC systems.
+It assumes that you're knowledgeable about using operating systems such as Microsoft Windows 95, 98 or 2000 and Windows NT, using web browsers such as Microsoft Internet Explorer and Netscape Communicator, and installing software and hardware in PC systems.